compulim/react-chain-of-responsibility/README.md

 Behind the scene, `<Proxy>` call `useBuildComponentCallback()` to build the component it would morph into.

-Decision tree:
+You can use the following decision tree to decide when to use `<Proxy>` vs. `useBuildComponentCallback`

 - If you want to know what component will render before actual render happen, use `useBuildComponentCallback()`
   - For example, using `useBuildComponentCallback()` allow you to know if the middleware will skip rendering the request
+- If your component use `request` prop which is conflict with `<Proxy>`, use `useBuildComponentCallback()`
 - Otherwise, use `<Proxy>`

 ### Calling `next()` multiple times

-It is possible to call `next()` multiple times to render an UI multiple times.
-Middleware should be stateless.
+It is possible to call `next()` multiple times to render multiple copies of UI.
+Middleware should be written as a stateless function.

 This is best used with options `allowModifiedRequest` set to `true`.
 This combination allow a middleware to render the UI multiple times with some variations, such as rendering content and minimap at the same time.